djve20141234/All-mods-of-modrith/README.md

 # All-mods-of-modrith
-Make sure you have Fabric 1.18.2
+Make sure you have Fabric 1.18.2 and add them into the mods folder